MLZ is a cooperation between:

 NEPOMUC

-Neutron induced positron source munich
+Neutron induced positron source Munich

-NEPOMUC provides a high-intensity low-energy positron beam for applications in solid state and surface physics as well as for fundamental research in nuclear and atomic physics.
+NEPOMUC provides a high-intensity, low-energy positron beam for applications in solid state and surface physics as well as for fundamental research in nuclear and atomic physics.
 The intensity amounts to > 109 moderated positrons per second at a beam energy of E = 1 keV.

 The positron beam facility

 The remoderation device of NEPOMUC [4] enhances the brightness of the positron beam and hence enables positron experiments which are highly resolved in space or/and in the time domain.
-The remoderator is based on the positron cooling in a W(110) single crystal and reemission of thermalised positrons into the vacuum with discrete energy.
-For most of the measurements the brightness enhanced positron beam is used.
+The remoderator is based on the positron cooling in a W(110) single crystal and the reemission of thermalised positrons into the vacuum with discrete energy.
+For most of the measurements, the brightness-enhanced positron beam is used.
 However, there are also experiments which do not depend on a high phase space density but need the full intensity of the primary beam.
 Therefore, the primary beam can also be used unaltered via two beam switches, e.g., for experiments at the open beam port.

-At one port, the positron annihilation-induced Auger electron spectrometer (PAES) has been used for surface experiments do far; due to the limited space, a positron diffractometer (TRHEPD) was recently connected there.
+By the central, fivefold beam switch, the positron beam is delivered to one of the five experiment beamlines.
+At one port, the positron annihilation-induced Auger electron spectrometer (PAES) has been used for surface experiments, and a positron diffractometer (TRHEPD) was recently tested there.
+These instruments will be available in the Neutron Guide Hall East in the future.
 At another beam port, a scanning positron microscope (SPM) is being set up.

 • Pulsed low-energy positron system (PLEPS)

-• Coincident Doppler Broadening Spectrometer (CDBS)
+• Coincidence Doppler Broadening Spectrometer (CDBS)

 • Open beam port for additional experiments (currently a magnetic trap to generate a pair of plasma).

-[1] Hugenschmidt, C. et al., Nucl.
-Inst.
-Meth.
-A, 593(3), 616-618 (2008).
+[1] Hugenschmidt, C. et al., NIM-A, 593(3), 616 (2008).

 [2] Hugenschmidt, C. et al., New J. Phys., 14(5), 055027 (2012).